mark-watson/Java-AI-Book/manuscript/semantic_web.md

     any triples
 -   [DESCRIBE](https://www.w3.org/TR/rdf-sparql-query/#describe) – returns a new RDF graph containing matched resources

-A common matching pattern that I don't cover in this chapter is [optional](https://www.w3.org/TR/rdf-sparql-query/#optionals) but the **optional** matching pattern is used in the examples in the later chapter *Knowledge Graph Navigator*.
+A common matching pattern that I don't cover in this chapter is [optional](https://www.w3.org/TR/rdf-sparql-query/#optionals) but the **optional** matching pattern is used in the examples in the later chapter [Knowledge Graph Navigator](#kgn).

 ## Using Jena